Game designer Greg Loring-Albright of Drexel University talks design and social media

-Finding game scholars and designers online
+Connecting with game scholars and designers on social media

-JENNIFER: Now, since you are active on social media, about how much time does that take for you a week?
+Jennifer: Now, since you are active on social media, about how much time does that take for you a week?

-GREG: That’s a great question.
+Greg: That’s a great question.
 I don’t know if I track it.
 I don’t use social media…well, that’s not true.
 I was going to say I don’t really use it professionally, but I do.

 I try to connect with other game scholars and designers, any other people in that community in any capacity.

-JENNIFER: Have you found a number of them?
+Jennifer: Have you found a number of them?

-GREG: Yes!
+Greg: Yes!
 Oh, absolutely.
 There’s a great community of both game designers and game scholars on Twitter, which is my primary social media.

-JENNIFER: That’s great to know.
+Jennifer: That’s great to know.
 Is there a hashtag, or maybe a person that everyone should know about?

-GREG: Oooh, that’s a good question.
+Greg: Oooh, that’s a good question.
 I’ll self-promote a little bit.